-Our mission is to save lives and attract more women into careers experiencing labor shortages.
+Our mission is to save lives and attract more women into STEM careers experiencing labor shortages.
 That's why we commit a minimum of 2% of sales to support STEM education and community outreach.

 80% of employers struggle to find qualified trades personnel, and women are eager to fill the positions.
 The lack of properly fitting work clothing and equipment to perform day-to-day job duties is keeping women from entering and staying in these lucrative job opportunities.

 SeeHerWork is about inclusion.
 Inclusion begins by thinking about the items women need to be effective on the job.
 By continuously interviewing and listening to their needs, we design, manufacture, and sell game-changing workwear, safety equipment, and other job-specific products to keep women safe and aid them in performing at their highest level.
 Besides protecting them from hazards, well-fitting products inspire greater confidence, allowing employees to feel strong and unrestrained.
 Ultimately, together we will not only keep women safe but will also attract and retain more women into these careers.